 - Use PI Integrator to publish the process values and lab data for available batches - this is used for model development

-- Use R for model development - golden tunnel and control limits
+- Use R for model development - golden tunnel and control limits (Python script is also available)

-- Review mode deployment
+- Review model deployment

 - Model is deployed using PI asset analytics